-Regardless of what type of business you have, if you’re involved in online marketing then there’s bound to be a point where outsourcing aspects, or all, of your SEO campaigns becomes a consideration.
+Regardless of what type of business you have, if you’re involved in digital marketing then there’s bound to be a point where outsourcing SEO aspects, or your entire SEO campaigns becomes a consideration.

 In this post I’m going to explore SEO outsourcing, based on my personal experience of dealing with hundreds of online freelancers, SEO agencies, and link building companies.